WordPress/openverse/documentation/projects/proposals/additional_search_views/20230719-implementation_plan_additional_search_views.md

 <!-- What, if any, work within this plan can be parallelized? -->

-The work on components (`VCreatorLink`, `VSourceLink`, `VMediaTag`), and on the search store changes can be parallelized.
+The work on components (`VCollectionLink`, `VMediaTag`), and on the search store changes can be parallelized.

-We should create a separate branch for this work because adding the links to the collection pages on the single result pages (`VCreatorLink`, `VSourceLink`, `VMediaTag`) before the collection pages are ready is not possible.
+We should create a `additional_search_views` feature flag for this work because adding the links to the collection pages on the single result pages (`VCollectionLink`, `VMediaTag`) before the collection pages are ready is not possible.

 ## Blockers

 <!-- What hard blockers exist which might prevent further work on this project? -->

 The main blocker could be the maintainer capacity.
-If the "creator" API call is not easy to construct (since we need to combine both the creator and the provider), this might also be a blocker.

 ## Accessibility